unconst/BitTensor/README.md

 <img src="assets/knowm.png" width="600" />

-The BitTensor network, in aggregate, forms a single meta machine learning model composed of a many interconnected nodes, each running their own sub machine learning models.
-The connections between these nodes reflect channels along which Tensors are passed, containing, in the forward direction, features, and in the reverse direction gradients: No different than the individual layers of a standard Neural Network architecture (or Tensorflow graph)
+The BitTensor network, in aggregate, forms a single meta Machine Learning model composed of a many smaller interconnected sub-graphs.
+The connections between these nodes reflect channels along which tensors are passed, containing, in the forward direction, features, and in the reverse direction gradients: No different than the individual layers of a standard Neural Network architecture (or Tensorflow graph)

 <img src="assets/NN.jpeg" width="600" />

 Client nodes communicate upstream to servers and, while training their local objective function, produce attribution values, which are numerical evaluations of each connection.
-The manner in which these attributions are calculated is arbitrary (for instance, by calculating Fishers Information Metric).
+We use Fishers Information Metric to produce attributions in the standard code, but any method is sufficient.
 In total, aggregated attributions from the entire network describe a directed weighted graph (DWG) structure.
 (Below)

 <img src="assets/weboftrust.jpg" width="600" />

 The DWG is updated discretely through emission transactions, and are conglomerated on the EOS blockchain.
-We are calculate an attribution score between the network and each node reflecting each node's global attribution.
+This process produces global attribution scores: between the full-network and each sub-grph.
+New tokens are distributed in proportion to this global-attributuon.

-New tokens are distributed in proportion to each node's attributuon within the metagraph.
-The emission calculation in python-numpy format is seen bellow:
+Below is a simulated version of that emission written in numpy:

 ```
 def bittensor_emission_simulation():